 Scientific Methods to Test Pregnancy

-If you are still worried and not sure if you are experiencing signs of pregnancy, here are some of the scientific methods to verify pregnancy.
+If you’re still worried and not sure whether you are experiencing signs of pregnancy, here are some of the scientific methods to verify pregnancy.

 - Ultrasonography: A technique using echoes of ultrasound pulses to describe objects or areas of different density in the body.